wizonesolutions/vagrant-parallels-tools/Readme.md

 ### ISO autodetection

-*vagrant-vbguest* will try to autodetect a VirtualBox GuestAdditions iso file on your system, which usually matches your installed version of VirtualBox.
+*vagrant-parallels-tools* will try to autodetect a VirtualBox GuestAdditions iso file on your system, which usually matches your installed version of VirtualBox.
 If it cannot find one, it downloads one from the web (virtualbox.org).
 Those places will be checked in order:

 1. Checks your VirualBox "Virtual Media Maganger" for a DVD called "VBoxGuestAdditions.iso"